Test de connaissance du français

 The Test de connaissance du français (TCF) is a language placement test for non-native speakers of French.
-It is administered by the Centre international d'études pédagogiques (CIEP) for the French Ministry of Education.
+It is administered by France Education International for France's Ministry of Education.
 It fulfils French language entry requirements, can be used to demonstrate language ability for job applications or for personal use, and is used by Canada or Québec for immigration procedures.

-The TCF follows the European standards for language tests as set forward in the Common European Framework of Reference for Languages and is equal to DALF, also offered by the CIEP.
+The TCF follows the European standards for language tests as set forward in the Common European Framework of Reference for Languages and is equal to DALF.

 Lowest level is A1 indicating beginner, top fluency levels are C1 and C2.

 Level C1 and C2 indicate advanced mastery of French.
 French university Sciences-Po uses TCF level C1 as the primary language prerequisite for evaluating the abilities of non-native speakers to follow academic discussions and carry out academic research in the French language.

 The test is made up of compulsory and optional sections.
 The reading, listening and language structures sections are mandatory while the writing and speaking sections are optional.